 Indifferent to commodity prices

-And on the subject of commodities, another risk that companies face, and which robust and defensive companies are less affected by, is commodity prices.
+On the subject of commodities, another risk that companies face, and which robust and defensive companies are less affected by, is commodity prices.

-The price of oil, iron, copper and other commodities can be very volatile and companies who operate in the industries which extract, refine and sell these commodities can also be very volatile.
+The price of oil, iron, copper and other commodities can be very volatile and companies who operate in the industries that extract, refine and sell these commodities can also be very volatile.
 So for example when the price of oil goes up, companies that own oil assets and the companies that support them can be expected to do well, while the opposite may be true if oil prices fall.

 What is perhaps less obvious is that companies in entirely different industries can also be affected by commodity price movements.